Bo's Top Albums of 2024

 12. Magdalena Bay, Imaginal Disk

-When this came out at the end of August, I said goodbye to Brat Summer and hello to Imaginal Disk Autumn.
+When this album dropped in late August, I had to say goodbye to Brat Summer and welcome Imaginal Disk Autumn.
 Mica Tenenbaum and Matthew Lewin somehow managed to go even more left-field with their second album.
-Albums take you on a journey, but this is one you have to buckle up because it takes you on an interdimensional ride.
-Imaginal Disk strikes a strange balance of being dramatic while also not taking itself too seriously.
-I’ve always enjoyed this duo’s avant garde approach to producing sleek pop and I hope others take note.
+Imaginal Disk is the kind of record that doesn’t just take you on a journey—it’s an interdimensional ride.
+The duo strikes an odd balance between being dramatic and not taking itself too seriously.
+I’ve always loved their avant-garde approach to sleek pop production, and this album only deepens my appreciation for them.
+I hope more people start taking note of what they’re doing.

 Faves: Image, Death & Romance, That’s My Floor